docfate111/blog/about.markdown

 permalink: /about/
 ---

-Blog about cybersecurity, computer science, and random nonsense.
+Blog about cybersecurity, computer science, and random nonsense that will be updated way less than I originally planned.

-# What are these weird names?

-Markdown Mondays: journal entry-like recap of my week.
-Markdown is the language the blogs are written in.
-And you can probably guess the Mondays part.

-Wholesome Writeups: solutions to cybersecurity questions that I thought were interesting

 # Can you write about X topic?